 Oven-baked chicken breasts are one of my favorite quick and easy dinner meals.
 They're full of healthy lean protein, simple to make, and super versatile, too.

-There’s just one question: how do you bake chicken breasts without drying them out?
-Just follow my simple, never-fail steps to get perfect juicy, flavorful baked chicken breasts every time!
+Here are my simple, never-fail steps to get perfect juicy, flavorful baked chicken breasts every time!

 How to Make Oven-Baked Chicken Breasts

-Whether it’s your first time or you’re raising the bar on baking chicken, here are the essentials for the best chicken breast recipe:
+Here are the essentials for the best chicken breast recipe:

-- Use fresh, high-quality chicken breasts.
+- Choosing: Use fresh, high-quality chicken breasts.
 Organic or air-chilled chicken tends to be the best texture once cooked.

-- Don’t undercook (or overcook).
+- Doneness: Don't undercook (or overcook).
 Use a meat thermometer to tell you when your chicken breasts have reached the optimal 165 degrees Fahrenheit.
-Overcooking can turn a juicy baked chicken breast into a crispy disaster.
+Overcooking can turn a juicy baked chicken breast into a dry or crispy disaster.
 Chicken is best cooked to temperature, not time.
 Always cook chicken to a 165°F internal temperature.

-How to Pick Your Chicken Breasts?
+How to Pick Chicken Breasts